 Cynthia (Cindy) Miller is an assistant professor of Family and Consumer Sciences Education in the College of Human Sciences at Texas Tech University.
 Prior to coming to Texas Tech, she was an assistant professor for Career and Technical Education (CTE) and coordinator of the Bachelor of Applied Arts & Sciences degree program at Eastern New Mexico University for three and a half years.
-She was also a former CTE administrator for two West Texas school districts for 13 years and before then was a secondary business education teacher for 11 years in Lubbock.
+She was also a CTE administrator for two West Texas school districts for 13 years and a secondary business education teacher for 11 years in Lubbock.

 - determining and measuring the quality of work-based learning opportunities provided in secondary FCS programs;